Contact Us

 Buy a professional InBody (270S, 380, 570, 770S, or 970S) if any of the following describes you:

 • You run a hospital, clinic, or diagnostic centre.
-Body composition data will support clinical decisions — diabetes management, oncology nutrition, dialysis dry-weight calibration, bariatric pre-op assessment, sarcopenia screening.
+Body composition data will support clinical decisions in diabetes management, oncology nutrition, dialysis dry-weight calibration, bariatric pre-op assessment, and sarcopenia screening.
 Single readings must be defensible.
 Accuracy is non-negotiable.

 • You operate a gym or fitness studio.
 InBody scans become a paid service (typically ₹300–₹800 per scan in India), a member retention tool, and a sales driver for personal training and nutrition packages.
 A single InBody machine often pays itself back within 12–18 months from scan revenue alone.